ouspg/CyberSecurityTesting101/5.DataInputSecurity/README.md

 Input sanitisation can also fail, for example, if you do not process every dangerous character, or if there is a way to undo or bypass this process.

+## Identifying input-related threats

+Whenever the program receives data as input through some interface, *there is always a risk for a vulnerability.*
+Is the data processed correctly, noting all possible scenarios?

+To effectively identify input-specific threats, one must always consider the final destination and use of the input data within the software's ecosystem; for example, what if it is passed *directly* as a parameter for the shell?

+In that case, the environment for the data is shell, and that opens up the possibility for exploitation using shell-supported syntax, allowing attackers to manipulate the input in ways that can trigger unintended actions by the software.
+Weakness in this context is usually called as *CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection')* [^9]

+If we go even deeper, how is the data passed into the computer's memory?
+Does it fit for its reserved slot?
+If it does not, we will have some memory problems.
+This is historically one of the most dangerous weaknesses; *CWE-787: Out-of-bounds Write*. [^10]

 The exercises focus purely on input processing this week, mostly by using manual means for testing it.
+In the next week, we will take a look into *fuzzing*, which attempts to automate the process of identifying input-related weaknesses.

 ## Grading